tomotaco/UEDisableAsyncComputeOnMapLoadPlugin/README.md

 - `DisableAsyncCompute.DelayTimeToEnable`

-  Time(seconds) to enable async compute after `OnEndFrameRT`.
+  Time(seconds) to enable AsyncCompute after `OnEndFrameRT`.
 Default is 5.0s.

 If UE editor still crashes, set it to larger value.